Üsküdar American Academy: Origins of the Üsküdar campus

 The Üsküdar campus had originally been built for the American College for Girls (ACG), also known as the Home School or Constantinople Home, later the girls’ section of Robert College.
-Founded in 1871 in Istanbul's old city, ACG moved to Üsküdar in 1876, when its first permanent building, Bowker Hall, was completed.
+Founded in 1871 on Istanbul's historic peninsula, ACG moved to its permanent Üsküdar campus in 1876, when Bowker Hall was completed, followed by Barton Hall in 1883 and the Round House around 1890, in addition to a stable, which is now known as Kinney Cottage.

-Bowker Hall was named in honor of Mrs. Albert Bowker, who organized the Woman's Board of Missions in Boston in 1868 and helped secure funding for the building in Istanbul.
-Barton Hall, added in 1883, was named after the Barton family, who contributed funds for its construction.
-In the following decades two additional faculty residences; the Round House (c.
-1890s), a distinctive circular dormitory and staff house, and Practice House were added. (c.
-1900s).

 For nearly four decades (1876–1913), the Üsküdar campus served as ACG's home until the college transferred to a new site in Arnavutköy in 1913 (today the campus of Robert College).

-After ACG's departure in 1913, the Üsküdar campus was left largely vacant.
-During World War I, it was requisitioned by the Ottoman military and used for various purposes.